 I do not deny that there are definitely times for instruction in righteousness, for giving correction, reproof, discipline, or counsel!!
 Correction or chastisement are needed expressions of our love also (Proverbs 13:24 and Proverbs 3:11-12 and Proverbs 27:5).

 Yet we must not harbor hatred within our heart and try to justify our behaviour as though we are entitled to being critical, angry, and hateful.
-We must discern our heart’s motives and condition, confessing any hatred and seek to eliminate it completely!
+We must discern our heart’s motives, confessing any hatred and seek to eliminate it completely!

 There is only one remedy for deliverance from the ugly and dark spirits of hatred and anger!

 The only remedy for such sinful behaviour is honest, heart-felt repentance, and the cleansing power of the blood of Yahushua Messiah.
 We must cry out to the merciful heavenly Father, asking for His forgiveness and for complete cleansing from such wickedness, in the name of His Son, Yahushua Messiah:

 3) When I kept silence, my bones waxed (grew) old through my roaring all the day long.
 4) For day and night Your hand was heavy upon me: my moisture is turned into the drought of summer.
 5) I acknowledged my sin unto You, and my iniquity have I not hid.
 I said, I will confess my transgressions unto Yahuwah [the LORD]; and You forgave the iniquity of my sin.
 (Psalms 32:3-5; see also Psalms 51)